GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/04_extended_api.rst

 Standard Star
 =============
-The standard star is reduced more or less the same way as the science target (next section) except that darks frames are not obtained for standard star observations.
+The standard star is reduced more or less the same way as the science target (next section) except that dark frames are not obtained for standard star observations.
 Therefore the dark correction needs to be turned off.

 The processed flat field that we added earlier to the local calibration